iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Can't open it 😕<br> :date: __2021-04-17 10:46:59__

 > Downloaded so many times and followed all instructions to get it work and it fails every single time!
 In addition the settings don't account for new hauwei phones!<br> :date: __2021-04-16 20:13:18__

-> Twice I've down loaded get to end press continue and it freezes<br> :date: __2021-04-13 16:42:45__

-> Utterly unhelpful for building confidence.
-Drops a massive difficulty spike in week five and offers no help for anyone struggling to keep up.
-Will ultimately leave anyone who can't match the pace unmotivated.
-A dismal and disheartening app.<br> :date: __2021-04-12 00:58:42__

-> No audio description in the run which makes it pretty unusable and pointless.
-My music volume dips but there is no voiceover.
-Constantly checking the phone doesn't exactly work when trying to run.
-The timer is also very glitchy and keeps pausing and jumping.
-Bit of a shambles and so disappointing as so many people say it's a brilliant app (when it works)<br> :date: __2021-04-09 11:36:40__

-> Couldn't open it on my phone ?<br> :date: __2021-04-06 18:19:47__